 Okay, so I flew into Sydney International Airport early yesterday morning from Singapore, knowing that I will have to be in self-isolation for two weeks.
 I usually fly in, and there is chaos as everyone fights their way to immigration.

 Arriving early in the morning ensures that I land into turmoil.
-There is always lines to scan my passport or to get through immigration.
+There are always lines to scan my passport or to get through immigration.
 I even find it difficult to find a spot that I can see my luggage go by on the baggage carousel.
 Well, until now!
 There were very few flights arriving, and the ones that arrived had very few passengers.

 If it wasn’t enough that men in quarantine suits escorted a man off the plane before we could all depart, the rather charming immigration officer decided that I would be her first victim of the day.
 She thought it was in her best interest to put me in my place!

 She reminded me of a school teacher I had back in secondary school, who didn’t like me either.
 Her sarcasm and abruptness were so inviting at 6 am after 3 hours sleep, so thank you for the warm welcome back into Australia.
 (Now it is my turn to be sarcastic).